mahmood8664/shopping-list/readme.md

 To manage DB schema I used [liquibase](https://liquibase.org/).
 ## Inter-Microservice Communication Schema Management
-For inter-microservice communication, I used a common module between read and write microservice, but it is hard to maintain and scalable, for real world I suggest schema registry tools like
+For inter-microservice communication, I used a common module between read and write microservice, but it is hard to maintain and scale, so for real world I suggest schema registry tools like
 [Red Hat Service Registry](https://access.redhat.com/documentation/en-us/red_hat_amq/7.6/html/using_amq_streams_on_openshift/service-registry-str) or [Apicurio Registry](https://www.apicur.io/registry/).